vitaliy-koshelenko/lifedev-portal/README.md

 ### Extra Step 2: Style Book

-[StyleBooks](https://learn.liferay.com/w/dxp/site-building/site-appearance/style-books) in Liferay provide an option to customize portal appearance on-the-fly bt providing values for special units (tokens).
+[StyleBooks](https://learn.liferay.com/w/dxp/site-building/site-appearance/style-books) in Liferay provide an option to customize portal appearance on-the-fly by providing values for special units (tokens).

+In scope of integration with TailwindCSS it would be nice to have a possibility to edit values for Tailwind CSS (e.g. values for specific padding/margin classes).

+For this you'll need custom token definitions.
+Thus, you can create a [Theme CSS Client Extension](https://learn.liferay.com/w/dxp/liferay-development/customizing-liferays-look-and-feel/using-a-theme-css-client-extension) to define a custom `frontend-token-definition.json` file with tokens.